How to Study for Biology: Tips From a Teacher

 If your school has a homework room or offers after-school academic help, take advantage of this help if you need to.

-- You have one great advantage compared to me when I studied high school biology: the Internet!
+- You have one great advantage compared to me when I studied high school biology: the widespread existence of the Internet.
 Use the learning resources that it offers.
 Access the Internet at school or in a public library if you don’t have a computer and an Internet connection at home.

 - Remember that there are a lot of ways to waste time when you're online.
 You mustn’t get distracted during your study time.
 Save the computer games and social activities for after your scheduled study period.